Commitment to Diversity, Equity and Inclusion

 - The Colorado Creed

-We recognize that change cannot happen overnight and we will share an update on our progress throughout the fall semester.
+We recognize that change cannot happen overnight and we will share an update on our progress throughout the coming semester.